thewca/wca-regulations/wca-regulations-2012.md

   - A4e) Time penalties for starting the solve are cumulative.
 - A5) During the solve:
   - A5a) While inspecting or solving the puzzle, the competitor must not communicate with anyone other than the judge.
 Penalty: disqualification of the attempt (DNF).
-  - A5b) While inspecting or solving the puzzle, the competitor must not receive assistance from anyone or any object other than the surface.
+  - A5b) While inspecting or solving the puzzle, the competitor must not receive assistance from anyone or any object other than the surface (also see Regulation 2i).
 Penalty: disqualification of the attempt (DNF).
 - A6) Stopping the solve:
   - A6a) The competitor stops the solve by releasing the puzzle and then stopping the timer.
     - A6a1) If a stopwatch is in use as the timing device, the competitor ends the solve by releasing the puzzle and notifying the judge that he has stopped the solve.